Tangerine995/pathway_repurposing/README.md

 Top differential expressed genes can then be used in next step for pathway analysis.

 ## Pathway analysis
-With the differential expressed genes we can do pathway analysis with [DAVID](https://david.ncifcrf.gov/).
+With the differential expressed genes we can do pathway analysis with Enrichr.
+Use enrich_pathway.r to find up and down regulated pathways in the sample.

-Also, DAVID provids useful online tools for [gene ID conversion](https://david.ncifcrf.gov/conversion.jsp).
+Or you can use online tools like [DAVID](https://david.ncifcrf.gov/) for pathway analysis.
+DAVID also provids useful online tools for [gene ID conversion](https://david.ncifcrf.gov/conversion.jsp).

 ## L1000 data
 ### Summary